qualabs/obs-amd-ama-plugin/README.md

 It is necessary to do some additional configurations on your PC before launching OBS and using the plugin:

-For MA35D card to work properly it is necessary to run on the terminal where OBS is going to be launched from the script `setup.sh`.
-This script is added to your pc when installing AMD AMA SDK, to run this script just run the following command:
+For MA35D card to work properly it is necessary to run a setup script that sets some necessary environment variables.
+This script is added to your pc when installing AMD AMA SDK, to run the script there are different approaches you can take:

-`source /opt/amd/ama/ma35/scripts/setup.sh `

-Alternatively, you can configure your bash profile to run this script every time you open a new terminal.
-For this purpose, open your `.bashrc` file and add the following line at the end of this file:
+* The easiest method is to configure your bash profile, for this purpose open the file `/etc/profile` and add the following line at the end of this file:

 `source /opt/amd/ama/ma35/scripts/setup.sh`

+* Alternatively you can run the same command every time you open a new terminal and afterwards launch OBS from that same terminal.

 ## Installation